SSWConsulting/SSW.Rules.Content/rules/different-levels-of-testing/rule.md

 > "All models are wrong, but some are useful"
 >       - George Box

-The Test Pyramid is a model, and like all models, it is wrong, though it is occasionally useful.
+The test pyramid is a model, and like all models, it is wrong, though it is occasionally useful.

 <!--endintro-->

-The idea is that an effective testing strategy calls for automating checks at three different levels, supplemented by human testing.
+The core idea of this model is that an effective testing strategy calls for automating checks at three different levels, supplemented by human testing.

 The pyramid model shows you where proportionally more automation effort should be placed - so a good strategy would see many automated unit tests and only a few end-to-end (UI-driven) tests.